GuruMaps/iOSManual/03-settings.md

 <img src="/assets/settings_navigation.png" width="374" height="522" />

-**Note: **as the App uses text-to-speech \(TTS\) engine instead of pre-recorded audio, correct pronunciation depends on the TTS engine.
+**Note**: as the App uses text-to-speech \(TTS\) engine instead of pre-recorded audio, correct pronunciation depends on the TTS engine.

 **Tip**: If you connect your iOS device to the Bluetooth-capable stereo system in a car, you will hear voice instructions over your car speakers.